sfban/donor_analytics/README.md

 When a repeat donor is found, it is saved to the second map.
 In the second map, recipient, zip code, and calendar year are combined as key, the donation amount is saved as value(list type).
 The value (list) of this map can be used to calculate the donation percentile, sum and the donator number.
-After one repeat donor is found and the reqired values are calculated, genrator yeild is used at the end of function gen_map.
+After one repeat donor is found and the reqired values are calculated, generator yeild is used at the end of function gen_map.
-For each repeat donor record, the code output(function output_record).
+For each repeat donor record, the code writes it to file (function output_record).

-There are 7 functions intotal, including the main function.
+There are 7 functions in total, including the main function.
 I will explain them one by one in the following.

 ### 1. function valid_record

    This function is to identify if the record is valid.
-   Input is a named tuple called donor; Output is logical Ture or False.
+   Input is a named tuple called donor; Output is logical True or False.

-   There are six variables need to be checked, as discussed in the code challenge README.
+   There are six variables to be checked, as discussed in the code challenge README.
    1) CMTE_ID: identifies the flier, which for our purposes is the recipient of this contribution
    2) NAME: name of the donor
    3) ZIP_CODE: zip code of the contributor (we only want the first five digits/characters)